Grade 5-9 (health, science and social studies)

 Picture 5: How efficient is cleaning or cooking when you use filthy water?

 Picture 6: Should everyone have the right to access clean water?
 How can you ensure that they do?

 Water on the International Agenda:

 World Health Organization.
 Water for life: Making it happen.

 World Health Organization.
 Water sanitation hygiene.

 End Water Poverty. http://www.endwaterpoverty.org/

-Indian Ministry of Drinking Water & Sanitation. http://www.mdws.gov.in/
+Government of India Ministry of Drinking Water and Sanitation. https://mdws.gov.in/

 African Water Facility: https://www.africanwaterfacility.org/en/